backend-development/backend-development-textbook/source/adv_authentication.md

 any combination of:

 *  Something you know - a password or a pin
-*  Something you have -   mobile phone or a ecurity token like a [YubiKey](https://www.yubico.com/products/#yubikey-5ci)
+*  Something you have -   mobile phone or a security token like a [YubiKey](https://www.yubico.com/products/#yubikey-5ci)
 *  Something you are - fingerprint, retina scan, FaceID
 *  Something you do - typing speed, locational information etc.

 ### Different types of programs

-Browsers do Cookies, other types of programs do not
+Browsers do Cookies, other types of programs do not.

 Command Line Authentication Flow: